 About the project

 The Association for Cohesive Development of the Amazon (ADCAM) started in 1985 as a small orphanage with 30 kids.
-Today, it is a nationally-recognized institution which offers K-12, a technical college, vocational training, a family development center and rural education programs serving more than 4,000 students a day.
+Today, it is a nationally-recognized institution which offers K-12, a technical college, vocational training, a family development center and rural education programs serving over 1,000 students, and 4,400 youth, families and elderly a day.
 Programs include:

 How we help

 ADCAM is located in one of the poorest sections of Manaus, the capital city of the State of Amazonas.Since 2006, Mona Foundation has supported this project with scholarships and funds for capital improvement.
 We’ve seen generational change where children who’ve gone through ADCAM’s programs come back to serve their communities and raise their own children with service to humanity as one of their highest values.
 The kids and community acknowledge this life-transforming opportunity:

 Adria: “The Youth Apprentice Program changed my life.
 It gave me the knowledge and skills to get my first job.
 When you come from poor surroundings, you don’t know how to handle yourself in a professional environment.
 The teachers helped us both on the personal and professional level.
 I’m studying how to be an administrative assistant and I’m so grateful for this opportunity.”

 Elisangela: “We are a simple family, but we still have the wish to see our children grow and flourish.
 We don’t have money in the bank or the means to pay the monthly tuition.
 That’s why we’re thankful for the scholarship for our son, Levi, who is just six years old.”

 Soraia: “My son, Deyvison, has grown so much as a person.
 This institution has helped him get off the streets.
 He’s becoming a responsible young man, serious about his studies and we ask for a scholarship so that he can continue in this road.”